fridaystephan/alx-system_engineering-devops/0x00-shell_basics/README.md

-The Script '12-file_type' will run file type in tmp/iamfile The script '13-symbolic_link ' creates a symbolic link The file '14-copy_html' is a script that copy all html files
+The Script '12-file_type' will run file type in tmp/iamfile The script '13-symbolic_link ' creates a symbolic link The file '14-copy_html' is a script that copy all html files The script '100-lets_move' will move all beginning with an uppercase letter to the directory /tmp/u